-Calls for a treaty in Australia refer to a formal agreement between the government and Indigenous people that would have legal outcomes.
-A treaty in Australia could recognise Indigenous people’s history and prior occupation of this land, as well as the injustices many have endured.
-It could also offer a platform for addressing those injustices and help to establish a path forward based upon mutual goals, rather than ones imposed upon Indigenous people.
+Calls for a treaty in Australia refer to a formal agreement between the government and First Nations Peoples that would have legal outcomes.
+A treaty could recognise First Nations Peoples’ histories and prior occupation of this land, as well as the injustices many people have endured.
+It could also offer a platform for addressing those injustices and help to establish a path forward based upon mutual goals, rather than ones imposed upon First Nations people.

-Treaties are accepted around the world as a way of reaching a settlement between Indigenous people and those who have colonised their lands.
-New Zealand, for example, has the Treaty of Waitangi, an agreement signed in 1840 between the British Crown and over 500 Maori chiefs, while Canada and the United States have hundreds of treaties dating back as far as the 1600s.
+Treaties are accepted around the world as a way of reaching a settlement between First Nations Peoples and people who have colonised their lands.
+New Zealand, for example, has the Treaty of Waitangi, an agreement signed in 1840 between the British Crown and over 500 Maori chiefs; while Canada and the United States have hundreds of treaties dating back as far as the 1600s.

-Historical lack of treaty with Indigenous people in Australia
+Historical lack of treaty with First Nations Peoples in Australia

-Australia has never entered into negotiations with Indigenous people about the taking of their lands or their place in the new nation.
-And yet, the idea of a treaty in Australia goes back many years.
-In 1832 the Governor of Van Diemen’s Land remarked that it was “a fatal error...that a treaty was not entered into” with First Nations Peoples in what we now know as Tasmania.
+Australian governments have never entered into negotiations with First Nations Peoples about the taking of their lands or their place in the new nation.
+And yet, the idea of a treaty goes back many years.
+In 1832 the Governor of Van Diemen’s Land remarked that it was “a fatal error ... that a treaty was not entered into” with First Nations Peoples in what we now know as Tasmania.

-*Makarrata is a word in the Yolngu language meaning ‘the resumption of normal relations after a period of hostilities’.
-Some people preferred the word Makaratta because they felt the word treaty was too divisive and more often describes agreements between countries rather than within countries between different parts of the population.
+*Makarrata is a Yolngu word meaning ‘the resumption of normal relations after a period of hostilities’.
+Some people preferred the word Makarrata because they felt the word treaty was too divisive and more often describes agreements between countries rather than within countries between different parts of the population.

 Why is a treaty important?